fugu-chop/launch_school/rb101_programming_foundations/lesson_4/lesson_4_notes.md

 => { :apple => "Fruit", :carrot => "Produce", :pear => "Produce", :broccoli => "Produce" }
 ```
 ### Other useful methods
+Many of these methods fall under the `Enumerable` module within the Core API, which can be used with arrays and hashes.
+These methods are 'enabled' because arrays and hashes both have access to an iteration method (i.e. `.each`).

 `Enumerable#any?` <br/>
 This is a method available to both `Array` and `Hash` as part of the `Enumerable` module.
 ```